-Happy 25th Anniversary to De La Soul’s sophomore album De La Soul is Dead, originally released May 13, 1991.
-[Stream album and watch videos below]
+Happy 25th Anniversary to De La Soul’s sophomore album De La Soul is Dead, originally released in the UK on May 13, 1991 and in the US May 14, 1991.

 This is a journey back in time.
 A trip down musical memory lane, back to a bygone era nostalgically regarded by many as nothing short of golden.
 An age when hip-hop music was fundamentally defined by a vivacity and adventurism that has evolved, expanded, and mostly faded over the past few decades.

 This is also the story of three gifted gentlemen who proved instrumental in defining hip-hop during this most fertile of periods in the genre and culture’s storied history.
 Formed in 1987 on Long Island, NY by Kelvin Mercer (“Posdnuos”), David Jude Jolicoeur (“Dave,” formerly “Trugoy the Dove”), and Vincent Lamont Mason Jr. (“Maseo”), the imitable De La Soul have always been and continue to be the embodiment of all that is pure and unfettered about hip-hop.
 True masters of the art form.
 Trusted ambassadors of the culture.
 Treasures of American music.